mattblovell/kodi_panel/README.rst

 Prototyping Changes
 -------------------

-The ``luma_demo.py`` script is almost a duplicate of ``kodi_panel.py``.
-Taking advantage of luma.lcd's ability to use pygame as a device emulator, it provides a really convenient way of prototyping layout decisions, font choices, artwork size, etc.  See the header at the start of that file for how to invoke it.
+The ``kodi_panel_demo.py`` script is essentially identical to the other executable scripts, except that it takes advantage of luma.lcd's ability to use pygame as a device emulator.
+The demo script thus provides a really convenient way of prototyping layout decisions, font choices, artwork size, etc.  See the header at the start of that file for how to invoke it.

+All of the content within an info display should be adjustable via the variables in ``setup.toml``.

 Here are some examples from the emulator, which also serve to show several of kodi_panel's available "modes":